Dutch

 Green Economy

-The Green Economy, defined by the United Nations Environmental Platform (UNEP), is an economy that results in increased well-being and increased social equality, while at the same time greatly reducing environmental risks and ecological scarcity.
+The Green Economy, defined by the United Nations Environmental Platform (UNEP), is an economy that results in increasing well-being and social equality while significantly reducing environmental risks and ecological scarcity.

 More information on the UNEP Green Economy website